 With life being so busy, you may wonder, is it necessary to have friends?
 Moreover, if you struggle with making connections, you may doubt whether friendships are worth the effort.

 Some of us are naturally more social than others, but most of us want at least a couple of friends in our lives.
-In this article, we’ll look at the many benefits of friendship.
-We’ll also consider what makes a good friend, how to improve your friendships, and how to expand your social circle.
+In this article, we’ll look at the benefits of friendship.
+We’ll also consider what makes a good friend, why we need friends, how to improve your friendships, and how to expand your social circle.